genderkit/genderkit/_articles/updating-nhs-patient-details.md

 ---
-title: updating NHS patient details
+title: updating NHS records
 weighting: 3
 feature:
   image: updating-nhs-patient-details.jpg
   caption: "NHS logo closeup on computer screen"
 ---

-### How do I update my NHS patient details?
+### How do I update my NHS records?

 You can change your name, title, or gender with the NHS at any time you like by telling your GP surgery.